junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 That gets Dean's attention.
 "What the hell are you talking about?"

 Balthazar finally meets him in the eyes, "Oh, am I the only one in the room noticing our Cas here is buzzing with energy?
 Upstairs already got a power meter overload, red alerts everywhere.
 Last time it happened, let me see, ah, never.
 Not once since God left the building."
 He turns back to Castiel, "You are about all God-level power now, Cas.
 Let me guess, you already found Purgatory and took everything?
 That's practically blowing the battle horn.
-Want to take a bet how fast Uncle Raphael will find out and come pay a visit?"
+Want to take a bet on how fast Uncle Raphael will find out and come pay a visit?"

 "God power, you say?"
 Dean tenses, turning sharply to Cas.
 "How many souls did you take exactly, Cas?"

 Sam cuts in triumphantly, "That's what I've been trying to say but you wouldn't listen, Dean."
 He picks up his pistol again, gesturing at Castiel.
-"The angel-killing bullet didn't do anything on him because he's not an angel anymore!"
+"The angel-killing bullet didn't do anything to him because he's not an angel anymore!"

 "You could have killed him!"
-Too much information dropped, Dean feels his head throbbing with fury and headache.
+Too much information dropped, Dean feels his head throbbing with fury and ache.
 He doesn't even want to know where Sam got angel-killing bullets from.

 He wants to find a paper and writes down all the things that need saving, and then crumples the paper and throws it out of the window.